 Center for International Medical Education (CIME)

-The Center for International Medical Education (CIME) coordinates the two or three-day programs in Cleveland, Ohio to ensure a high quality educational experience for members of the global medical community.
+The Center for International Medical Education (CIME) coordinates various international visitor programs in Cleveland, Ohio to ensure a high quality educational experience for members of the global medical community.

 International Preceptorship Program